rathaumons/pyppbox/GETSTARTED.md

     * The same for ***Torchreid*** without GPU/CUDA, you must set `cpu` as string for the parameter `device` in its configuration.

 * Troubleshooting
+  - If loading a ReID classifier reports `InconsistentVersionWarning`, recreate the environment used to train it or retrain it in the current environment.
+[Scikit-learn does not support loading models across different versions](https://scikit-learn.org/stable/model_persistence.html#security-maintainability-limitations).
+[Example 12](https://rathaumons.github.io/pyppbox/examples/example_12.html) retrains the bundled GTA V classifiers and overwrites their configured `.pkl` files.
   - For ***macOS***, if the GUI does not work, you may try Python 3.11 as suggested in Prerequisite section above.
   - For ***Linux***, if the GUI does not work, you might need to install these:
     ```